Travel Report: Ben Nevis Distillery, Scotland.

 At the end of the tour I found myself back in the shop to claim my “wee dram”, as the Scots say.
 Much to my delight and general surprise, I really enjoyed it!
-As a result, I enquired as to what it was I’d just guzzled.
+As a result, I found myself enquiring what exactly I’d just guzzled.

 “A wee dram”.

-Oh, and if you’re really into your whisky, why not treat yourself to a night at the nearby Distillery Guesthouse.
-This handsome hotel was converted from three former distillery workers’ cottages and features archive photographs and paintings of Ben Nevis Distillery and the local area.
+If you’re really into your whisky, why not treat yourself to a night at the nearby Distillery Guesthouse.
+This handsome hotel was converted from three former distillery workers’ cottages and features archive photographs and paintings of Ben Nevis Distillery.

 To find out more about how to visit Ben Nevis Distillery, head here.